Find Grad Schools

 51 Yearly Graduations

 California State University - Long Beach is the 16th most popular school in the nation for students seeking a master's degree in english language & literature.
 Each year, around 40,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
 During the most recent year for which we have data, 51 people received their master's degree in english language & literature from CSULB.
-Of these students, 61% were women and 66% were members of underrepresented racial-ethnic groups.
-Those who complete their master's degree in english language & literature at California State University - Long Beach make a median salary of 43,520.
+Around 51% of these students were from an underrepresented racial-ethnic group, and 73% were women.

 #16